reservoirpy/reservoirpy/docs/source/getting_started.rst

 Getting started
 ===============

-Let's have a look at ReservoirPy's main functionnalities and features.
+Let's have a look at ReservoirPy's main functionalities and features.

 Before getting started to use ReservoirPy, make sure you have correctly installed the package and all its dependencies by looking at the :ref:`installation guide`.

-ReservoirPy is an open-source project which aims to develop a simple yet performant *reservoir computing* tool, written in scientific Python and without using any heavy machine learning library.
+ReservoirPy is an open-source project which aims to develop a simple yet performant *reservoir computing* tool, written in scientific Python and without using any heavy machine learning library or framework.

-To learn more about the theoretical aspects of reservoir computing, you can read the page :ref:`whats rc`.
+To learn more about the theoretical aspects of reservoir computing, you can read the page :ref:`whats rc`

 Back to basics: scientific Python and linear regressions
 ========================================================